Digital Health Discussion Through Articles Published Until the Year 2021: A Digital Topic Modeling Approach: Results

 \subsubsection{Homogeneity Test}

 A homogeneity test was conducted to compare whether there was a difference in topic composition between each field and period.
 The number of published articles was compared from the perspective of themes.
 In other words, the distributions of themes in the different LDA topic models were compared.
 The results are presented in Tables 7 and 8.
 Table 7 compares the first and second halves in public health, while Table 8 reveals the overall results.
+Fisher’s exact test was applied since there were cells containing less than 5 samples and Bonferroni correction was applied to adjust p-values for multiple comparisons.
 The results show that public health, medicine, and EECS changed in the composition of topics in the second half, and the three domains had different topic compositions.

-As this paper applied a T-test for every case and all results were significant, F-Test is unnecessary.
 Since F-test only verifies whether the entire group is equally distributed, this paper applied every T-test to look for any fluctuation between time periods and themes.
 According to the T-test, for both the first and second halves, there was no similarity in topic composition between any of the LDA topic models, as shown in Tables 7 and 8.